ColdLogical/VIPER-Templates/README.md

   - `git pull`
     - Since we created a symbolic link above, updating the repository changes the templates in xcode without needing to do any other steps.

+*Note: When Xcode updates, it replaces the template folder.
+All you need to do is run the install script again, and the templates will be available.*

 # VIPER

 - `Interactor`